 Recaulk the siding.
 If you are repairing or installing partial siding, remove loose caulk.
 Then, re-caulk around windows and doors to prevent moisture penetration.

 Seal up any cracks.
 Finally, seal all cracks to make the house airtight.
 While this is a necessary step, it will also help keep your energy bills lows.

 Hiring a Siding Professional

 If you are not experienced in installing home siding, we highly suggest finding a reliable home siding installer near you to ensure you are handling the project properly.
 A contractor will also help you get the project done for the best price, recommend types and styles of siding, and prep your home for the best energy efficiency.
 Using a professional will also prevent future repairs or replacement down the road due to improper installation.
 Talk to a Modernize contractor today and compare quotes from up to four local installers.

 Aluminum Siding Maintenance Tips

-- Pressure wash once or twice a year to eliminate the faded or chalky look of oxidized paint and to prevent dirt, dust, or mold from accumulating.
+Pressure wash every 6 to 12 months.
+This will eliminate the faded or chalky look of oxidized paint and prevent dirt, dust, or mold from accumulating.
 Fill the plastic dip tube of the pressure washer with laundry detergent and your siding will remain bright and shiny for years.
 Use bleach and a soft bristle cleaning brush on any spots where mildew has accumulated.
 For a more eco-friendly option to bleach, try vinegar or borax.
-You’ll want to thoroughly rinse your siding before and after using any cleaning solution to prevent marks from where the solution dries.
+You will want to thoroughly rinse your siding before and after using any cleaning solution to prevent marks from where the solution dries.

-- If your siding is bare (no colored enamel baked on), use a zinc oxide primer to keep your siding looking good.
+Use a primer for unpainted siding.
+If your siding is bare (no colored enamel baked on), use a zinc oxide primer to keep your siding looking its best.